GAPO: Robust Advantage Estimation for Real-World Code LLMs: Related Work

 \subsection{Stabilized Variants of GRPO}

 To address the instability and limited exploration of GRPO, recent studies have proposed improvements from multiple perspectives.
-For instance, \cite{wei2025redit} highlights GRPO’s gradient instability and mitigates it by dithering discrete reward signals with random noise.
-GMPO \cite{zhao2025geometric} replaces the arithmetic mean with a geometric mean to reduce outlier sensitivity.
+For instance, \cite{wei2025redit} highlights GRPO’s gradient instability and mitigates it by dithering discrete reward signals with noise.
 Dr.~GRPO \cite{liu2025understanding} corrects training bias by jointly considering response length and question difficulty.
 GSPO \cite{zheng2025group} mitigates high variance in Mixture-of-Experts models via sequence-level importance sampling.
-Other works \cite{cui2025entropy, hao2025rethinking} stabilize training and alleviate entropy collapse by regulating entropy dynamics.
+GRPO-MA \cite{wang2025grpo} reduces variance by averaging multi-answer rewards without calibration of reward baseline.